Fastway (bus rapid transit): Promoters

 Metrobus has stated that passenger figures are up 10 percent, with 35 percent of journeys being to and from Gatwick.
 One million passengers were carried in the first seven months of operation.

 Opposition

 It has been noted that, while successful at reducing road traffic, Fastway has not tackled gaps in the existing public transport network, particularly Pound Hill.

 Accidents

 On 31 October 2005 a Fastway bus travelling along Breezehurst Drive crashed into a terraced house.
 Two elderly residents were evacuated, and the damage required the house to be demolished.
 Four passengers suffered minor injuries.
-According to Metrobus, the bus involved in the incident was a Scania OmniCity bus number 550 (registration YN05 HCF).
 Another accident was reported in the same place in 2008.